wp-plugins/simple-coverflow/readme.txt

 ##How to use:##
 insert shortag [coverflow] in your post and the plugin wil use your gallery images in a coverflow

+make sure your upload folder (wp-content/uploads) is chmoded to 777 as simple-coverflow will try to create a cache dir inside this folder.
+The folder will be used by tim-thumb thumbnails.

 ==Changelog ==
 = Version 0.8 =